junszhao/oxfordccai/content/outreach/_index.md

 * Your data helps AI learn and suggest things based on what it has learned.
 * AI can assist with decisions, but may not understand your values.
 Use your own judgement too.
 * The creators' diverse opinions can impact the suggestions AI provides

+# Week 3: Your own AI platform (1)

+## Expected learning outcomes for us:
+* Understand how students perceive ethical issues associated with AI systems.
+* Assist students in developing awareness of ethical issues and understanding the importance of reducing such issues through the consideration of AI system design.
+* Support students in creating their own AI platform with a user-centred method, i.e. begin with the user’s story.

+## Expected learning outcomes for children:
+* Understanding and analysing the ethical issues associated with AI systems (system bias, and chamber effects).
+* Analyse, evaluate and enhance the design of the recommendation system(FamilyFun).
+* Create an AI platform from analysing users’ needs.

+## Activity Planning

+* Warm-up (Verbal discussions / Whole class: ~10 min)

+  Can anyone please recall what we did last week?

+* Help AI for these troubles!
+(Whole class: ~10 min)

+  Children learn about two cases where users complain about filter bubbles and gender bias.
+Children share their feelings about these phenomena and potential methods for AI platforms to address these problems.

+* AI platform/app design (Group + Whole class: ~60 min)

+  We have four sections, including: 1) creating a story for the users of your AI app; 2) identifying user preferences and dislikes for this AI app; 3) translating your stories into a paper-based design of your app; and finally; 4) discussing how your app can help with Liam's and Alice's problems.

+  Children first decide the sequence in which they would like to tackle these sections for the design.
+Then, they go through each section.
+In the end, children discuss in the whole class, present their AI platform/app, and give comments on the works of other groups.

+## Take home message
+In the end of the session, researchers summarise the key discussion points of the day, and provide a take-home message card for children, including the following three messages:
+There are three take-home messages for you:
+* Design often begins with a good user story and expected actions.
+* AI systems may not always be perfect for everyone, but designers should think ahead of diverse needs and values from different users.
+* The choice of data and algorithms used by the AI systems can make a big difference and need to be fair.